Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             or equal to this value, only one of them will be printed out.
 Default is 2.
       --parallels PARALLELS, -c PARALLELS
-                            Paralle runs for optimization.
+                            Parallel runs for optimization.
 Default is 4.
       --steps STEPS, -s STEPS
                             The total runs for optimization.
 Default is 4000 runs.